wangonya/wangonya.com/content/blog/psql-commands.md

 ```

 With the underlying query executed on running the slash command, I was
-able to edit it get the desired result.
+able to edit it to get the desired result.